markasfour/Pirate-Life/README.md

-# English-to-Pirate
+# Pirate Life
-Simple and fun in terminal English to Pirate translator that uses bash shell scripting.
+Simple and fun in-terminal English to Pirate translator and Pirate Game.

 ##Download and run